intel/device-modeling-language/doc/1.4/language.md

 user interfaces through the `register_view`, `register_view_read_only`
 and `bank_instrumentation_subscribe` Simics interfaces.

 It is possible to define *bank arrays* to model a row of similar banks.
 Each element in the bank array is a separate configuration object in Simics, and can thus be individually mapped in a memory space.

+Simics configuration objects for bank instances are named like the bank but with a `.bank` prefix.
+For instance, if a device model has a declaration `bank regs[i < 2]` on top level, and a device instance is named `dev` in Simics, then the two banks are represented in Simics by configuration objects named `dev.bank.regs[0]` and `dev.bank.regs[1]`.

 ### Registers